ertval/groupie-tracker/.github/prompt.md

 ---

-Read the codebase.
+Read the codebase carefully.
 Check for redundant, dublicate or overly complex code.
 Check the package and folder/file structure.
 Then Propose a restructuring/refactoring plan.
-Think ultrahard and use only idiomatic go best practices and kiss priciple in your refactoring.
-Try to find a golden ration between complexity and simplicity (break functionality into smaller parts/packages/files but not overly so).
-Store your plan in a md file that starts with your model name.
+Think ultrahard and :
+- Use only idiomatic go best practices and kiss priciple in your refactoring.
+- Try to find a golden ration between complexity and simplicity (break functionality into smaller parts/packages/files but not overly so).
+- Focus on reducing LOC while maintaining readability, testability and simplicity.
+- Store your plan in a md file that starts with your name.

 Propose a project restructuring into packages/folders/files such that its simpler and easer to maintain following Idiomatic Go best practices and KISS principles.
 Think Ultrahard for this and then store your plan in a md file that starts with your name.